The burning morning sun and the dust agitated by the passing vehicles made me think if I should have listened to my roommate.

 After a 7-hour journey from Bangalore in the rickety sleeper claiming to be a multi-axle, the bus dropped us at Hospete.
 I quarrelled with the driver as I had booked the bus till Hampi, and he claimed that the private buses weren’t allowed in there.
 Only when he assured me that he will provide an auto service at his own cost did I retreat.

 No Private buses are allowed in Hampi.
-You either take a share auto or a local bus from Hospete Bus Stand to Hampi.
+You either take a share auto or a local bus from Hospet Bus Stand to Hampi.

-Always book a multi-axle bus for a comfortable journey, else you will feel each bump on the road reverberate through your body.
+Always book a multi-axle bus for a comfortable journey, else you will feel each bump in the road reverberate through your body.

 Luckily, I met my friends at the major bus depot at Hospete.
 From there, we took a local bus to Hampi, which took us another 30 minutes.